haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Challenge 8 (3,900 XP)
 Rejuvenation.
 If it dies, the naga returns to life in 1d6 days and regains all its hit points.
 Only a wish spell can prevent this trait from functioning.
 Spellcasting.
 The naga is a 10th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 14, +6 to hit with spell attacks), and it needs only verbal
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 335

 components to cast its spells.
 It has the following wizard spells prepared:
 Cantrips (at will): mage hand, minor illusion, ray of frost